Tom Mitchell (Australian footballer)

-Thomas Mitchell (born 31 May 1993) is a professional Australian rules footballer playing for the Collingwood Football Club in the Australian Football League (AFL).
+Thomas Mitchell (born 31 May 1993) is a former professional Australian rules footballer who last played for the Collingwood Football Club in the Australian Football League (AFL).
 He previously played for the Sydney Swans from 2012 to 2016, and the Hawthorn Football Club between 2017 and 2022.

-Mitchell won the Brownlow Medal as the league's best and fairest player in 2018 and set the record for the most disposals in a VFL/AFL match with 54 during that season.
+Mitchell won the Brownlow Medal as the league's best and fairest player in 2018 and set the record for the most disposals in a VFL/AFL match, accruing 54 in a game against Collingwood during that season.
+He would later join them in 2023, en route to winning the 2023 AFL Grand Final and his first AFL premiership.